fsereno/portfolio/README.md

 #### app/app_dotnetCore/

-##### Example of a .NetCore Porject with NUnit in place
+##### Example of a .NetCore Project with NUnit in place
 - Shows understanding of how to create a .NetCore Solution/Project from scratch.
 - Shows knowledge of the dotnet CLI tools.
-- Show undertanding of how to create and write unit tests using NUnit.
+- Show understanding of how to create and write unit tests using NUnit.
 ---

 ### JS Closures